 Some surgeons recommend performing hair transplants and hairline lowering simultaneously.
 One potential advantage of this technique is that skin and hair removed during hairline lowering can be immediately used as a transplant.

 However, as described above, we recommend staging the procedures.
 Delaying hair transplantation has advantages including a better transplant survival rate and hiding any scars that form after hairline lowering.

 Importantly, we have found that delaying hair transplants is a better option to perfect your hairline and give you a more natural feminine result.

 Please note that we do not perform hair transplants at The Deschamps-Braly Clinic.
-However, we insource the skills and expertise of Sara Wasserbauer, M.D., F.I.S.H.R.S, a Diplomate of the American Board of Hair Restoration Surgery, and a Fellow of the International Society Of Hair Restoration Surgery.
+However, we insource the skills of Sara Wasserbauer, M.D., F.I.S.H.R.S, a Diplomate of the American Board of Hair Restoration Surgery, and a Fellow of the International Society Of Hair Restoration Surgery.
 Find out more about Sara on her website: https://californiahairsurgeon.com/.